Skip to content

 • 3

-Simple interest is more common in short-term instruments (< 1 year) where compounding frequency has minimal impact.
+Simple interest is more common in short-term instruments (under 1 year) where compounding frequency has minimal impact on the final amount.

 • 4

 Credit card debt charges compound interest daily or monthly at 36-42% p.a.
-Even a small outstanding balance grows explosively.
+Even a 10,000 outstanding balance left for 2 years grows to over 17,000 before fees.

 • 5

-Personal loans state an annual rate but use reducing balance method (a form of compound interest).
-Always calculate total payout, not just EMI.
+Personal loans state an annual rate but use reducing balance method (a form of compound interest on outstanding principal).
+Always calculate total payout, not just EMI, before borrowing.

 Why this matters for you